The debate on evolution vs. creationism by

 6) “If the Big Bang Theory is true and taught as science along with evolution, why do the laws of thermodynamics debunk said theories?”

 They don't debunk the Big Bang Theory.
-At the start of the big bang, the entire universe was so small that the laws of quantum mechanics applied.
-The laws of thermodynamics only apply to larger systems.
+The laws of thermodynamics only apply to large systems.

 7) “What about noetics?”